ESF:XPX_ACAD Academic writing - Course Information

 - Teaching methods

-- The course will consist of weekly seminars that will be organised around group and individual writing tasks, problem-solving and discussion activities.
-It will also include online activities, peer review and consultations on writing.
+- The online course will consist of weekly group and individual writing tasks, text analysis, peer review and discussion activities.

 - Assessment methods

-- portfolio, i.e. collection of texts written during the course and submitted for evaluation.
+- A portfolio of texts written during the course and submitted for evaluation.

 - Language of instruction